-Officials from the Office of Administration (OA), Division of Facilities Management, Design and Construction (FMDC) state additional space in leased facilities for new staff for agencies in the Cole County area is estimated at 230 sq. ft. per FTE times \$17.50 per sq. ft., or \$4,025 annually per FTE.
+In response to legislation from the current session in which additional rental space would be required, officials from the Office of Administration (OA), Division of Facilities Management, Design and Construction (FMDC) stated additional space in leased facilities for new staff for agencies in the Cole County area is estimated at 230 sq. ft. per FTE times \$17.50 per sq. ft., or \$4,025 annually per FTE.
 This cost includes building lease costs, fuel and utilities, and janitorial services.
 If a larger space were needed, the space was needed in other regions of the state, or newly constructed space if required, the estimated costs would be higher cost per sq. ft. (estimated at \$24.50 per sq. ft.).